-EXAMS: There are two major monthly tests and a final exam.
-Each major test will emphasize material since the previous exam, but may include anything covered previously.
+EXAMS: There is a midterm exam and a final exam.
+Each test will emphasize material since the previous exam, but may include anything covered previously.
 The final exam will be comprehensive.
 There is NO Make up for all the exams.